 There are also state laws that broadly prohibit discrimination on the bases of race, color, religion, national origin, and disability in places of public accommodation.
-To determine whether your state has such a law, you should contact your state or local human rights agency, or your state attorney general's office.
+For more information, you should contact your state or local human rights agency, or your state attorney general's office.

 People with disabilities cannot be discriminated against or excluded from services, programs, or activities offered by state or local governments.
 All public transportation systems must be accessible to people with disabilities, regardless of whether the system receives federal financial assistance.

-State and local governments must eliminate any eligibility criteria for participation in programs, activities, and services that screen out or tend to screen out persons with disabilities, unless the government can establish that the requirements are necessary for the provision of the service, program, or activity.
+State and local governments must eliminate any eligibility criteria for participation in programs, activities, and services that screen out persons with disabilities, unless the government can establish that the requirements are necessary for the provision of the service, program, or activity.
 In addition, public facilities must ensure that individuals with disabilities are not excluded from services, programs, or activities because buildings are inaccessible.

 State and local agencies that provide emergency telephone services must provide "direct access" to individuals who rely on telecommunication display devices (TTD's pr TTY's) for the deaf, or computer modems for telephone communication.
 Companies offering telephone services to the general public must offer telephone relay services to individuals who use TTY's or similar devices.